 One of the fantastic things about laminate flooring is that it can emulate a huge range of different styles of wood, without the extra cost.
 This means you can really choose a colour that makes the rest of your house pop.
 In your living room, try choosing a colour of laminate that will complement your existing furniture.
 For example, a dark walnut shade of laminate would sit beautifully alongside a navy blue sofa.
 You could also match the colour to your venetian blinds, giving the room a complete and together feel.

 3. Experiment with pattern!

 Laminate doesn’t just have to emulate plain planks of wood.
 Try using laminate flooring in a pattern, or even switch up the colour of the slats to give your floor a trendy, antique feel.
-In the example below, a triangular pattern is used, which really brings together Scandinavian, funky feel of the room.
+In the example below, a chevron pattern is used, which really brings a modern Scandi feel to the room.
 Experiment with testers to find the best fit for your living room.